 Take Advantage of In-Person Support

-The state insurance department generally has consumer protection staff in disaster areas to answer questions and help you contact your insurer.
+State insurance departments often dispatch consumer protection staff to disaster areas to answer questions and help you contact your insurer.
 Many insurance companies also have mobile claims units on the ground to assist with filing a claim and to answer any questions.
-See your state’s emergency management agency for more information about where and when to find these mobile claims units after a disaster.

 Get Help From the State Insurance Department Throughout the Process